rwaldron/tc39-notes/es8/2017-03/mar-22.md

 ### #852 Move side-effecty toIndex in TA constructor to before detached check

 BT: Current spec won't throw when `toIndex` causes buffer to be detached
-1. add another isDetached array buffer check
+1. Add another isDetached array buffer check
 2. I think moving the toIndex further up is the correct way here

 AWB: Does moving it up change the order in which arguments are examined?